 Definitely another bonus Tip of Top Things to do after installing Kali Linux on VirtualBox!

-Tip 3 – Creating a Low Privileged User Account
+Step 5 – Creating a Low Privileged User Account

-Now, this has changed a bit since the update to Kali Linux 2020.4 which comes with a low privileged user account by default.
-IF you don’t care to use the default Kali user (which is perfectly fine), you can skip this step.
+Now, this has changed a bit since the update to Kali Linux 2020.4, which comes with a low-privileged user account by default.
+If you don’t care to use the default Kali user (which is perfectly fine), you can skip this step.
 If you want to create your own user, follow along.

-sudo adduser Username
+sudo adduser username

 This will create a new user and automatically creates a home directory for him.
-To verify if that has worked type:

 And your newly created user should show up.

-By adding the user to the sudo group, or, as originally referred to as “superuser do” group, you are allowed to run commands that require root by putting the “sudo” command in front of it.
+By adding the user to the sudo group, or, as originally referred to as the “superuser do” group, you are allowed to run commands that require root by putting the “sudo” command in front of it.
 For example, the apt-get upgrade command we ran above wouldn’t be allowed for our new user.
 Although, if you put “sudo apt-get upgrade” in front of it, it will ask you for your sudo password and run the command for you.

-Just think of it as “Do this command as root”, or simply remember “Superuser Do”.
+Just think of it as “Do this command as root,” or simply remember “Superuser Do.”

-sudo usermod -aG sudo Username
+sudo usermod -aG sudo username